 Throughout their time at primary school, there is a large emphasis on children applying the skills and knowledge they have learnt to problem-solving and carrying out investigations.
-The thinking behind this is that children will be best equipped at dealing with mathematical situations in real life if they have practised plenty of these 'real-life' scenarios at school.
+The thinking behind this is that children will be best equipped to deal with mathematical situations in real life if they have practised plenty of these 'real-life' scenarios at school.

 In word problems or story problems a child is given a 'real-life' situation and asked to solve it, for example: